-Internet has become an indispensable tool for citizens to express their views and fight for their rights, but online privacy and freedom are becoming part of the civic space we see shrinking worldwide.
-Technological advances can facilitate global collaboration and social innovation, yet also help states and groups to repress, survey, and censor human rights defenders in unprecedented ways.
-People are increasingly arrested for publishing, sharing, even “liking” content online, and authoritarian governments are using ever more sophisticated ways to curb freedom of speech.
-Those most at risk are often not well equipped to defend themselves digitally and have limited capacity to anticipate risks and know how to respond if a threat or attack occurs.
+Internet has become an indispensable tool for citizens to express their views and fight for their rights.
+But online privacy and freedom are becoming part of the civic space we see shrinking worldwide.
+Technological advances can further global collaboration and social innovation.
+Yet they also help states and groups to repress, survey, and censor human rights defenders in unprecedented ways.
+People are increasingly arrested for publishing, sharing, even “liking” content online.
+And authoritarian governments are using ever more sophisticated ways to curb freedom of speech.
+Those most at risk are often not well equipped to defend themselves digitally. with limited capacity to anticipate risks and know how to respond if a threat or attack occurs.

-Digital Defenders Partnership (DDP) takes a rights-based approach, focusing on the core values of transparency, human rights, inclusivity and diversity, confidentiality and freedom.
-DDP coordinates emergency support for journalists, human rights defenders, civil society organizations, bloggers and cyber activists through short and long-term grants, direct or brokered emergency support and the Rapid Responders Network – a global team of digital security experts.
-DDP’s Digital Integrity Fellowship conducts tailored digital safety and security training for selected organizations.
-DDP was initiated in 2012 by the Freedom Online Coalition and is managed by Hivos.
+Digital Defenders Partnership (DDP) was initiated in 2012 by the Freedom Online Coalition and is managed by Hivos.
+It takes a rights-based approach, focusing on the core values of transparency, human rights, inclusivity and diversity, confidentiality and freedom.
+DDP coordinates emergency support for journalists, human rights defenders, civil society organizations, bloggers and cyber activists.
+We offer short and long-term grants, direct or brokered emergency support and the Rapid Responders Network.
+This is a global team of digital security experts that can rapidly respond to threats.
+DDP’s Digital Integrity Fellowship holds tailored digital safety and security training for selected organizations.